yanpla/yanplaRoles/README.md

 # yanplaRoles

-`yanplaRoles` is a mod for the game Among Us that introduces new roles, currently only the Jester role is working correctly.
+`yanplaRoles` is a mod for the game Among Us that introduces new roles, currently there are the Jester and Sheriff roles.

 ### Jester

 The Jester is a neutral role that wins the game if they are voted out (exiled) by the other players.

+### Sheriff

+The Sheriff is a crewmate role that can kill Impostors.
+However, if the Sheriff kills a Crewmate, the Sheriff dies instead.

 ## Credits
 - **[MiraApi](https://github.com/All-Of-Us-Mods/MiraAPI)**: Among Us modding API and utility library.